sootwit/abnormalities/README.md

 # abnormalities
 READ THE DESCRIPTION, PLEASE.

-Forge 1.20.1.

 you will not enjoy your stay.

+### WHAT IT ADDS

+*   entities that either stalk, watch, or reward you

 ### THINGS YOU WANT TO KNOW BEFORE PLAYING

-- Mod can crash your game
+*   Does NOT reset your day counter
-- Mod can crash your game intentionally
+*   Mod can crash your game intentionally
-- Mod plays sounds on master volume (you cant escape)
+*   Mod plays sounds on master volume (you cant escape)
-- Mod WILL put things on your screen
+*   Mod WILL put things on your screen
+*   Mod will NOT mess with your computer
-- Do NOT play this mod if you have a heart condition
+*   Do NOT play this mod if you have a heart condition
+*   Entities can grief things (can be changed in the config)
-- This mod WILL make you paranoid
+*   This mod WILL make you paranoid

 Inspired by The Broken Script / wendigodrip.